-4.1.
-Experimental setup
+4.1 Experimental setup

 Test sets.
-We evaluate on Oxford Buildings [29] and the more recently introduced Instre [43] dataset.
+We use three image retrieval benchmarks for our experiments.
+We evaluate on the revisited benchmark [37] of the Oxford Buildings [35] and Paris [36] datasets.
+We refer to the revisited datasets as \mathcal{R} Oxford and \mathcal{R} Paris respectively.
+We also use the more recently introduced Instre [54] dataset.
 Instre contains around 27k images of small objects in cluttered scenes while objects appear with different variations, such as rotation, occlusion and scale changes, making it a challenging case.
-We use the evaluation protocol introduced in [13] for Instre.
-We add 100k distractors from Flickr [29] to Oxford5k to perform experiments at larger scale.
-We refer to it as Oxford105k.
-Search performance in all datasets is measured with mAP.
+We use the evaluation protocol introduced in [15] for Instre.
+Search performance in all datasets is measured with mean average precision (mAP).

 Image Representation.
-We represent each image by global image representation as described in Section 3.9.
-This reduces image similarity to cosine, which is common practice [40].
-Feature extraction is performed with the VGG network [35] that is fine-tuned specifically for image retrieval [30].
-Supervised whitening [30] is used for postprocessing.
-The same network is additionally used to compare against two baselines.
-First, MAC global descriptor, which is obtained by global max pooling and the descriptor that the network is directly optimized for [30].
-Second, the baseline approach (Uniform), which refers to regional max pooling for regions that are uniformly sampled at 3 scales, as in R-MAC [40].
-Our variants are different in that regions are detected from salient and repeating objects, while aggregation and whitening is identical.
+We use the global image representation as described in Section 3.9.
+This reduces image similarity to cosine, which is common practice [51].
+Feature extraction is performed with the VGG network [46] with GeM pooling that is fine-tuned for image retrieval [39].
+We use supervised whitening [38,39] as described in Section 3.5.
+Compared to global GeM pooling, our variants are different in that regions are detected from salient and repeating objects, while aggregation and whitening is identical.
 Detection is applied to dataset images only, while we use the provided bounding boxes on the query side.

 Implementation Details.
 To simplify region detection, each saliency map is masked above threshold τ and element-wise raised to exponent ρ before detection, which removes the weakest regions and increases the contrast between foreground and background objects.
-We set $\rho = 1$, $\tau = 0.2$ and scale parameter $\sigma = 1$ before any parameter tuning is performed.
-We determine OS parameters Θ , θ in (14) by visual inspection of OS and set $\Theta = 2$, $\theta = 3$ throughout our experiments.
+We fix threshold $\tau=0.01$ in order to remove noise from saliency maps.
+We set exponent $\rho=1$ and scale parameter $\sigma=1$ before any parameter tuning is performed.
+We determine OS parameter θ in (16) by visual inspection of OS and set $\theta=3$ throughout our experiments.
 We perform our experiments on a 16-core Intel Xeon 2.00GHz CPU.
 It takes 36s to create the graph on Instre, while centrality computation takes negligible amount of time.
-It takes 0.02s for FS computation and detection per image, while 0.23s in the case of OS.
+Saliency computation and detection per image takes 0.02s for FS and 0.23s for OS.